 Silver City is a tiny city located in the state of Iowa.
 With a population of 246 people and just one neighborhood, Silver City is the 426th largest community in Iowa.
-Much of the housing stock in Silver City was built prior to World War II, making it one of the older and more historic cities in the country.
+Silver City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Silver City real estate is some of the most expensive in Iowa, although Silver City house values don't compare to the most expensive real estate in the U.S.

-Silver City is a blue-collar town, with 38.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Silver City is a city of service providers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Silver City who work in management occupations (12.38%), farm management occupations (8.10%), and office and administrative support (7.62%).
+When you are in Silver City, you'll notice that it is more blue-collar than most other communities in America.
+35.22% of Silver City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Silver City is a city of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Silver City who work in art, media, and design (15.65%), management occupations (10.87%), and farm management occupations (10.00%).

 In addition, many people in Silver City have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.